vuejs/docs/src/api/built-in-components.md

   <component :is="href ? 'a' : 'span'"></component>
   ```

-  The built-in components `KeepAlive`, `Transition`, `TransitionGroup`, and `Teleport` can all be passed to `is` but you must register them if you want to pass them by name. e.g.:
+  The built-in components `KeepAlive`, `Transition`, `TransitionGroup`, and `Teleport` can all be passed to `is`, but you must register them if you want to pass them by name.
+For example:

   ```js
   const { Transition, TransitionGroup } = Vue